NobShen/tuvi/README.md

             inet 10.31.131.1/24 scope global lxdbr0
                valid_lft forever preferred_lft forever

+  And you can ping ubuntu.com from both inside a VM and from the host.

   After lxd init, you can lxc launch:

         multipass2@multipass2:~$ lxc launch ubuntu:20.04 --network=enp3s0